Yubico/webauthn-sign-kem-extensions/README.md

     1. TODO: KEM ONLY?
 Let `alg` be the authenticator's choice of one of the algorithms listed in `genKey.alg`.

     1. TODO: KEM ONLY?
-If `alg` is not valid for signature operations, return CTAP2_ERR_X.
+If `alg` is not valid for KEM operations, return CTAP2_ERR_X.

     1. TODO: COMPUTE `up`, `uv`, `be`